 A poster with a blue background.
 To the right there are pink squares with black circles in the middle of them.
 On the right text reads "Academically Speaking communication training fro researchers.
 With leading expert and skills coach Malcolm Love".
 Below this text there are START, Trinity College, RCSI, ADAPT and British Council logos.

-And in September 2023, Academically Speaking is offering a series of FREE communications training to researchers as well as 1:1 sessions with Malcolm Love to dive deeper into your own area of interest.
-These bespoke trainings and 1:1 sessions will take place consecutively between the 25 and 29 September 2023 and will enhance researchers' ability to communicate their work and other topics that matter to them with more impact and effect.
+The programme ran from September 2022-September 2023, offering a series of FREE communications trainings to researchers as well as 1:1 sessions with Malcolm Love to dive deeper into researchers' own areas of interest.
+These bespoke trainings and 1:1 sessions enhanced researchers' ability to communicate their work and other topics that mattered to them with more impact and effect.

 More About the Programme

-When scientists and other academics communicate their research, they will be engaged in ‘telling true stories’.
+When scientists and other academics communicate their research, they are engaged in ‘telling true stories’.
 The skill set required overlaps with that of journalists, writers, presenters and media people of various kinds.
-In this series of workshops we raid those worlds for insights and practical, applicable advice.
-Along the way we find plenty of help in engaging with the media itself.
+In this series of workshops, skills coach Malcolm Love drew from those worlds for insights and practical, applicable advice.

 Inspired by the FameLab project model, the workshops were developed by science communicator expert, Malcolm Love, with the purpose of helping participants to: